wemixarchive/go-wbft/README.md

   - Staker's own staking amount should be greater than or equal to the minimum staking threshold.
   - When unstaking, if the remaining staking amount falls below the minimum threshold and is not zero, the unstaking will fail.
   - If the own staking amount reaches under minimum staking threshold by unstaking or slashing, it is removed from staker set.
-  - If a staker is removed from staker set, its remaining own staking amounts are unstaked and its delegated amounts are refunded to each delegator.
+  - If a staker is removed from staker set, its remaining own staking amounts are unstaked but its delegated amounts are remained as dangling delegated.
   - Unstaked funds are released to the _staker operator address_ after the unbonding period (1 weeks).
 - Slashing
   - Stakers considered as malicious may be slashed, paying their some own staked amounts to WEMIX ecosystem.